 Training for Full and Part Time Kayak Guides: Training consists of learning sea kayak skills, self and assisted rescues, cold water survival skills, towing, and leadership skills.
 We also spend time learning about the local area and ecology and training in our retail store operations.
 There is a lot of homework in the first few weeks for guides who are new to the area as there is a great deal of information to learn.
 Guides must pass a kayaking skills test and a written test at the end of the training.
 All training is paid.
 Guides who are unable to perform a cowboy self rescue at the beginning of training or who cannot pass the skills test at the end of the training period will not be employed for the season.
 Much of our training program is conducted on the ocean in kayaks and dry-suits.
 Training, like sea kayaking, is physically demanding: guide applicants must be in excellent physical condition and should know how to swim.

-The office manager is responsible for the day to day running of the office including answering phones, taking reservations, selling retail items at the POS, book keeping, meeting and outfitting tour participants and other duties as assigned.
-We have an opening for a full time office manager who will work can work a schedule of 4 ten hour shifts or 5 eight hour shifts.
-We also have openings for part time office assistants to work 1 - 3 days per week in the office and as a dock representative.
+Responsible for the day to day running of the office including answering phones, taking reservations, selling retail items at the POS, book keeping, meeting and outfitting tour participants and other duties as assigned.
+We have an opening for a part time office assistants to work 1 - 3 days per week in the office and as a dock representative.

 - Friendly, outgoing and enjoy working with people